beginning of content

 How is menopause diagnosed?

-There isn't a specific test for menopause.
+There is no specific test for menopause.
 Your doctor will help you work out if you are menopausal based on your symptoms and medical history.

 Your doctor may also suggest other health checks, such as a: